RohanVDvivedi/ConnMan/README.md

    * `#include<writable_dstring_stream.h>`
    * `#include<zlib_readable_decompression_stream.h>`
    * `#include<zlib_writable_compression_stream.h>`
+   * `#include<read_until_dstring_stream.h>`
-      Below is the list of headers that contain utility functions that can be used with the created streams
+      Below is the list of headers that contain utility functions that can be used with the created streams.
    * `#include<stream_util.h>`
+      Below header container allows you to manage multiple streams each chained with an underlying stream managed as a stack.
+   * `#include<stacked_stream.h>`

 ## Instructions for uninstalling library